ChaosDAO-org/subscrape/docs/configuration.md

 #### Filter: _filter
 `"_filter": [{"block_timestamp": [{"<":1644796800}]}],`

+### Params: _params
+This allows you to set params which are sent to the API.
+For example, you can set the `address` param to a specific address to start scraping all extrinsics or events for that address.

 #### `_version` identifier
 This will be useful in the future if breaking changes are needed.
 But for now, just leave it as `1`.